taiwoak/taiwoak/README.md

 🌱 I’m currently learning more about TypeScript, Python and C# (.NET Core)

-⚡ Fun fact: I love adidas sneakers
+⚡ Fun fact: I love wearing adidas sneakers

 ### :hammer_and_wrench: Languages and Tools